yourbasic/int/README.md

 ### Fast integer sorting

-The different flavors of radix sort use bit-twiddling to good effect.
+The different flavors of radix sort use bit manipulation to good effect.
 Bitwise operators are also crucial in the implementation of the fastest (in the standard unit-cost RAM model) known integer sorting algorithm, which sorts *n* integers in O(*n* log log *n*) time.
-[The fastest sorting algorithm?][sort] gives all the details.
+[The fastest sorting algorithm?][sort] has all the details.

 # Efficient filtering